Pakchunk/ozraider/README.md

 <p align="center">
-<h1 align="center">Raider (3.5)</h1>
+<h1 align="center">ozRaider (3.5)</h1>

-Hi there.
-This is such an unexpected release but we have finally chosen to open source this project, even if we are sure someone will download it and just let their own fans play it with no recognition to us.

-As the project is going to be OSS, everyone can contribute by making his own issues / pull requests to improve the code and make a better gameplay to be enjoyable.

-<h3 align="center">We please ask you to contribute if you can, report issues as we are going to still work on this.</h3>
+ozRaider is a heavily modified version of Kemo's [Raider](https://github.com/kem0x/raider3.5) project, ozRaider's intentions is to bring more customization to Raider and add fun things like custom gamemodes, and to make the server more controllable and user friendly.

 ## - License

-- This project is licensed under the [MIT License](/LICENSE), You are allowed to use this project in any way you want **with credit**.
+- The Raider project is licensed under the [MIT License](https://github.com/kem0x/raider3.5/blob/stable/LICENSE), You are allowed to use their project in any way you want **with credit**.

 ## - The Raider Team
 [Samuel](https://twitter.com/samuelsiv__)<br>